KxSystems/javakdb/docs/whitepaper/README.md

 developer might be expected to carry out when interfacing with kdb+.
-The inline examples take the form of extracted sections of key logic and output, and are available as example classes from the [KxSystems/javakdb](../../javakdb/src/kx/examples) repository for use as starting points or templates.
+The inline examples take the form of extracted sections of key logic and output, and are available as example classes from this repository for use as starting points or templates.

 These examples assume, at minimum, a standard installation of 32-bit kdb+ on the local system, and a suitable Java development environment.